-Here is a quick summary of some of the ideas in this piece:
+Here is a quick summary of a number of the key ideas in this piece:

 Many forms of mental illness are caused by behavior, such as what people